Calculatorbudy Official Logo

 The 10% Rule

-Calculating 20% (The Double 10)
+Calculating 20% (Double the 10)

-Calculating 15% (The 10 plus Half)
+Calculating 15% (The 10 Plus Half)

 Frequently Asked Questions (FAQ)

-Does this calculator include sales tax?
+Does this percent off calculator include my local sales tax?